nestordemeure/letMeNERSCthatForYou/README.md

 - cleanup readme
 - can we speedup dependencies loading? or is speed mostly a matter of loading the model?
 - insure that local links given in the doc are translated to link to the actual doc
+- add a progress bar to make runtime less painful/sensitive? (only if we cannot sensibly speedup the model)